outsinre/outsinre.github.com/_posts/2015-03-25-gentoo-installation.md

       1. If the kernel tree is brand new (i.e. just unpacked) and we will build external kernel modules before kernel building, we should prepare by *make modules_prepare* under */usr/src/linux/*.
       2. If the kernel have already been built (i.e. *make -j3*), it's already prepared.
 Need to prepare.
+   5. Compiling.
+      1. Compiles the kernel.
+Keep `-j3` since MAKEOPTS in *make.conf* does not apply to kernel compiling.
+      2. Install kernel modules into */lib/modules/\`uname -r\`*.
+If we are re-compiling the kernel, old modules will be overriden.
+Ether backup the old modules or install modules to a new location (by `INSTALL_MOD_PATH`) when we want the old kernel be bootable (i.e. we remove a module from kernel).
+      3. Install kernel binaries *System.map, config, initramfs, vmlinuz* into */boot* and rename old identical version kernel binaries on demand.
+We can copy and even rename those binaries manually as long as filenames are kept consistent.
+   6. For LVM/LUKS containers, emerge *genkernel* with *cryptsetup* USE.

+      Extra arguments `--lvm --luks --gpg --busybox` should be supplied upon generates *initramfs*.
+Refer to [Gentoo rootfs over LVM encrypted in LUKS container](/2015/08/15/gentoo-over-lvm-luks/) and [lvm luks lvm](/2015/09/10/lvm-luks-lvm/).

+      Like modules, *genkernel* does not backup *initramfs* automatically when re-compiling the kernel.
+We are responsible for bakcuping manually, especially when the *genkernel* arguments are different.
+   7. Although we are on the old kernel, *@module-rebuild* knows how to re-install external kernel modules for the new kernel as long as */usr/src/linux* symlink pointing the new kernelsource tree (see *eselect kernel list*).
 7. Linux firmware

    Some drivers require additional firmware to be installed on the system before they work.
 This is often the case for network interfaces, especially wireless network interfaces.